-On this page you will find information about a planned link up between Suffolk schools and Patrick Kaberia, a Fairtrade farmer from Michimikuru in Kenya during Fairtrade Fortnight 2021 (15 Feb – 7 March).
-All schools in Suffolk are invited to join the link which will take place via Zoom.
-To register an interest contact firstname.lastname@example.org.
-You will also find links to resources that can be used in preparation for the session.
+On this page you will find information about a planned link up between Suffolk schools and Patrick Kaberia, a Fairtrade tea farmer from Michimikuru in Kenya.
+This was to have taken place during Fairtrade Fortnight (15th Feb – 7th March) but, due to government restrictions in response to the Covid-19 pandemic, this has had to be postponed.
+The link will be rescheduled to later in the year.

 Patrick Kaberia and Fairtrade

 Fairtrade is about better prices, decent working conditions and fair terms of trade for farmers and workers in the developing world.
 Activity in the UK is co-ordinated by the Fairtrade Foundation.
 During Fairtrade Fortnight they organise for visits from Fairtrade workers to the UK.
 In 2016 they arranged a visit from Patrick, who works for the Michimikuru tea co-operative and has his own 2 hectare farm where he grows tea.
 Patrick spent a week in Suffolk visiting various Fairtrade towns and talking to a wide range of people and groups – including many school children.